New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: Introduction

-By building on techniques we introduced to prove \cref{theorem:unweighted-M=1,theorem:unweighted-M=1-local}, we show similar results (\cref{theorem:unweighted-dynamic-scheduling-multiple,theorem:unweighted-LCA-scheduling,theorem:weighted-dynamic-scheduling}) in the case of interval scheduling on multiple machines at the expense of slower updates.
-We are the first to study dynamic and local interval scheduling in the general setting, i.e., in the setting of maximizing the total reward of jobs scheduled on multiple machines. \begin{restatable}[Unweighted dynamic, multiple machines]{theorem}{theoremunweighteddynamicschedule} Let $\cJ$ be a set of $n$ jobs.
-For any $\eps > 0$, there exists a fully dynamic algorithm for $(1 + \eps)$-approximate unweighted interval scheduling for $\cJ$ on $M$ machines performing updates in $O\rb{\frac{M \log(n)}{\eps}}$ and queries in $O(\log(n))$ worst-case time. \end{restatable}
+\subparagraph{Local Computation Algorithms.} We show that the ideas we developed to obtain \cref{theorem:unweighted-M=1} can also be efficiently implemented in the local setting, as we explain in detail in \cref{section:local} and prove the following claim.
+This is the first non-trivial local computation algorithm for the interval scheduling problem. \begin{restatable}[Unweighted LCA, single machine]{theorem}{theoremunweightedMlocal} Let $\cJ$ be a set of $n$ jobs with length at least $1$ and ending times upper-bounded by $N$.
+For any $\eps > 0$, there exists a local computation algorithm for $(1+\varepsilon)$-approximate unweighted interval scheduling for $\cJ$ on a single machine using $O\rb{\frac{\log{N}}{\varepsilon}}$ probes. \end{restatable}

-\begin{restatable}[Unweighted LCA, multiple machines]{theorem}{theoremunweighteddynamicscheduling} Let $\cJ$ be a set of $n$ jobs with their ending times upper-bounded by $N$.
-For any $\eps > 0$, there exists a local computation algorithm for $(1+\eps)$-approximate unweighted interval scheduling for $\cJ$ on $M$ machines using $O\rb{\frac{M\log(N)}{\eps}}$ probes. \end{restatable}
+\subparagraph{Multiple machines.} By building on techniques we introduced to prove \cref{theorem:unweighted-M=1,theorem:unweighted-M=1-local}, we show similar results in \cref{section:scheduling} in the case of interval scheduling on multiple machines at the expense of slower updates.
+To the best of our knowledge, these results initiate a study of dynamic and local interval scheduling in the general setting, i.e., in the setting of maximizing the total reward of jobs scheduled on multiple machines.